CZ-NIC/fred-docs/AdminManual/Installation/Source-Deps-Ubu12.rst

    $ sudo apt-get install librtmp-dev
    $ sudo apt-get install libcurl4-openssl-dev

 ..
-NOTE The problematic library was installed from our repositories
+NOTE The problematic library is installed from our repositories.